 In August 2016, The American Journal of Emergency Medicine published an article titled "webPOISONCONTROL: can poison control be automated?"
 The article analyzed the first 9,256 webPOISONCONTROL cases.
 The study found the app is safe, quick and easy to use.
 More than 121,000 people have used webPOISONCONTROL to get expert help online in a poison emergency.

 Who are we?

 webPOISONCONTROL is brought to you by a group of forward-thinking poison control centers.
 It's the first fully-automated virtual poison center.
 As an interactive tool, it guides you through a specific poison exposure situation just as poison control centers would do if you called.
 The logic, algorithms and recommendations that power the tool are written by board-certified toxicology experts, each with decades of experience in poison control.
 The project is conducted under the auspices of the National Capital Poison Center in Washington, DC.
-These are the ten accredited poison control centers that are participating in the webPOISONCONTROL project:
+Sixteen accredited poison control centers are participating in the webPOISONCONTROL project:

 How do I find or download webPOISONCONTROL?

 webPOISONCONTROL is an online web tool (webPOISONCONTROL.org) as well as a free mobile app downloadable on the App Store or on Google play.
 The mobile app offers the additional feature of product barcode scanning, saving the user the time it takes to type and search for a product name.
 Parents and childcare providers are encouraged to be prepared for a poison emergency: download the app to your mobile device before you need it!
 While the triage tool is the unique component of webPOISONCONTROL, the online version has an accompanying pill identifier, scores of articles on specific poisons with toxicity information and prevention tips, downloadable prevention materials and a summary of poisoning stats.
 The site also offers an opportunity to subscribe to the free poison safety e-newsletter: The Poison Post®.